NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_toolkit.md

 ![SRA Toolkit Configuration](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/tkt_main.png "SRA Toolkit Configuration Main Page")

+The configuration tool uses the keyboard to navigate.
+Either the tab key can be used to highlight the menu options, or the options can be selected directory using the underlined letter in each menu option.

 ## Cache
 Set or update the cache directory by pressing `c` on the keyboard.
 If you have an attached stable storage for work (AWS S3 or Google GS) you likely want to set the public user-repository to a directory in the bucket.